ministryofjustice/prisoner-offender-search/README.md

 TMPDIR=/private$TMPDIR docker-compose up localstack
 ```

-Or to just run `localstack` is in the way CI would run and then run tests with `spring.profiles.active=localstack`
+Or to just run `localstack` in the way CI would run and then run tests with `spring.profiles.active=localstack`

 ```bash
 TMPDIR=/private$TMPDIR docker-compose -f docker-compose-circleci.yml up